Safety Game: Inference-Time Alignment of Black-Box LLMs via Constrained Optimization: Problem Formulation and Method

-The normalized objective \eqref{eq:norm} features a helpfulness reward and a penalty that activates only when the safety cap is violated.
-We now recast the search for an optimal $(\pi,\lambda)$ as a decision over two branches—one purely helpful and one purely safety\textendash enforcing— and clarify the role of the bounded multiplier.
-This decomposition parallels the \emph{option node} construction used in safe subgame solutions, but here we adapt it to LLM response selection.
+We now expand the chance-event game whose minimax value is \cref{eq:norm}, making explicit the role of the two modes and the multiplier $\lambda$.

-We view decoding as a one-shot interaction between the LLM (Player~1) and the user/environment (Player~2).
-Rather than penalize a single expectation constraint directly, we define two evaluation modes, $S_1$ and $S_2$, that use the same LLM mixture $\pi$ over $R$ but with a different utility calculation: \begin{itemize} \item \textbf{Helpfulness mode ($S_1$).} This mode corresponds to benign user intent: it ignores safety and rewards only helpfulness.
-The payoff for selecting $r_i$ is $M_i$. \item \textbf{Safety–enforcement mode ($S_2$).} This mode corresponds to adversarial or ambiguous user intent.
-The bounded multiplier $\lambda\in[0,1]$ in \eqref{eq:norm} is the probability that, after sampling $r_i\sim\pi$, Player~1 proceeds with the chosen candidate and subjects it to the safety check—incurring the penalty $\sigma(\cdot)$.
-With the remaining probability $1-\lambda$, Player~1 \emph{opts out}, outputs the safe fallback $r_s$, and receives zero payoff (since $M_s=\Delta_s=0$ by construction). \end{itemize} As before, we work with margins $(M_i,\Delta_i)$ so that the safe fallback $r_s$ yields zero payoff in both modes.
-Thus $r_s$ is the zero level of the utility scale for Player~1 in $S_1$ and $S_2$.
+The two evaluation modes apply the same mixture $\pi$ but compute Player~1's utility differently: \begin{itemize} \item \textbf{Helpfulness mode ($S_1$).} This mode corresponds to benign user intent: it ignores safety and rewards only helpfulness.
+The payoff for selecting $r_i$ is $M_i$. \item \textbf{Safety--enforcement mode ($S_2$).} This mode corresponds to adversarial or ambiguous user intent.
+The bounded multiplier $\lambda\in[0,1]$ in \cref{eq:norm} is the probability that, after sampling $r_i\sim\pi$, Player~1 proceeds with the chosen candidate and subjects it to the safety check.
+With the remaining probability $1-\lambda$, Player~1 \emph{opts out}, outputs the safe fallback $r_s$, and receives zero payoff (since $M_s=\Delta_s=0$ by construction). \end{itemize} Working with margins $(M_i,\Delta_i)$ pins the safe fallback $r_s$ to zero payoff in both modes, so $r_s$ is the zero level of Player~1's utility scale.